HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 > 5. It runs Terraform in the context of the `terraform-work` folder
 > 6. No need to create or maintain Terraform files in your IaC repo!

-> **When to Use Optional Remote State Parameters**:
+> **When to Use Remote State Configuration**:
-> - **Standard Stratus Pattern**: Use only the basic parameters.
+> - **Standard Stratus Pattern**: No configuration needed.
 The workflow automatically derives remote state configuration from your tfvars file following Stratus naming conventions.
-> - **Custom Setup**: Use the optional parameters if you have a non-standard remote state configuration or need to override the defaults.
+> - **Custom Setup**: Use `remote_state_config` if you have a non-standard remote state configuration or need to override the defaults.
-> - **Multi-Environment State**: Use `remote_state_key` to point to a different state file than the default `<environment>.tfstate`.
+> - **Partial Override**: You can override just specific parts, e.g., `"key=custom.tfstate"` to use a different state file while keeping other defaults.
+> - **Complete Override**: Override everything with `"rg=custom-rg,sa=customsa,container=tfstate,key=custom.tfstate"`.

 > **Configuration File Naming Conventions**:
 >